Report objectionable content

 Remove objectionable material as portfolio author

-As portfolio author, you receive a notification about the objectionable material review and can fix the issues.
+As a portfolio author, you receive a notification about the objectionable material review and can fix the issues.
 You can then send a message to the administrator and ask them to perform another review.

 - On the portfolio page, click the Review objectionable material button.